markhull/A1icia/AlixiaProng/README.md

-# A1icia Prong
+# Alixia Prong

-This is the Prong Module for the [A1icia Project](https://github.com/markhull/A1icia).
+This is the Prong Module for the [Alixia Project](https://github.com/markhull/Alixia).

-Prong is a small utility module that attempts to verify that communications between A1icia Central and her Stations is trustworthy.
+Prong is a small utility module that attempts to verify that communications between Alixia Central and her Stations is trustworthy.
 The reason it's a module by itself is that it normalized out that way based on where and how it is used.

-## Build Class Path
-* commons-pool2-2.0.jar
-* jedis-2.9.0.jar
+Alixia Prong is now Java 10.
+See `module-info.java` for module path requirements.